A strategy for finding people infected with SARS-CoV-2: optimizing pooled testing at low prevalence: Proof of Concept

 Setting $L=3$ and $N=3^D$, we find

 For example, if $V/v=100$ then (\ref{e4}) yields $D \approx 5$, from which (\ref{e3}) yields $N =243$.
 If $v$ is a microliter, then $V$ is 100 microliters.
 In a positive combined sample, there would be $100$ viral RNA molecules.
 Even if only $10$ microliters are used in the PCR machine, it would contain $10$ viral RNA molecules, sufficient for a positive result.
-The typical number of tests required to find the infected individual is then only $3 \ln N \approx 17$, an efficiency gain of $14$.
+The typical number of tests required to find the infected individual is then only $3 \ln N \approx 17$, a 14-fold improvement in efficiency over naive testing.

-As a proof of concept, using oropharyngeal swab specimens collected during COVID-19 surveillance in Rwanda, we have shown that positive specimens can still be detected even after they are diluted by up to 100 fold (i.e. $V/v=100$; Figure \ref{fig1}).
-Sample pooling is now used for cost-effective, large scale testing in Rwanda to understand the spatial spread of SARS-Cov-2 nationally and identify new infection hotspots to enable a rapid response by public health officials.

-Note that the viral load found in a swab specimen is relatively low if collected during the early stages of viral replication \cite{Wolfel}.
+Note that the viral load found in a swab specimen is relatively low if collected during the early stages of viral replication~\cite{Wolfel}.
 Therefore, swabs taken during this period may contain insufficient virus to yield a positive result.
 The sensitivity of the test is typically increased by testing specimens collected at sequential time points.
 Methods like the one we describe here facilitate such sequential testing on a massive scale by drastically reducing the associated costs.
-In view of the large potential efficiency gains, it is worth exploring whether testing machines could be engineered to accommodate larger test volumes.
+In view of the large potential efficiency gains, it is worth exploring whether testing machines could be engineered to accommodate larger test volumes $V$.

-We have so far assumed there is just one infected individual in the group to be tested.
-However, we cannot know this ahead of time.
-What if there are 2, 3 or more infected people present?
-The number of infected individuals present in a group of size $N$, at prevalence $p$, should be described by Poisson statistics with mean $\lambda= p N$.
-For $\lambda$ significantly below unity, the probability to find $m$ infected individuals decreases rapidly with $m$.
-As we shall see, this is the regime in which our algorithm is most efficient.